 Evolution of the district

-But, it was in 1767 with Charles III, when it was opened to the public as an urban park, and furthermore remaining in hands of the city council of Madrid in 1868.
+But it was in 1767, with Charles III, that it was opened to the public as an urban park, furthermore remaining in the hands of the city council of Madrid in 1868.

 During the 20th century, the district was consolidated as a residential area for people with high acquisition power.